Debugging and testing

 Writing tests in Blueprint, with Sandbox and Jest

-The Blueprint is a popular development framework for writing, testing and deploying smart contracts on TON Blockchain.
+The Blueprint is a popular development framework for writing, testing, and deploying smart contracts on TON Blockchain.

-For testing smart contracts it uses the Sandbox, a local TON Blockchain emulator and Jest, a JavaScript testing framework.
+For testing smart contracts, it uses the Sandbox, a local TON Blockchain emulator, and Jest, a JavaScript testing framework.

-Those files are placed in tests/
+Those files are placed in the tests/

 .